Chieti: Climate

-Chieti has a Mediterranean climate (Köppen climate classification: Csa), with strong influences from the near Adriatic Sea and Maiella massif.
+According to the Köppen climate classification, Chieti experiences a hot-summer Mediterranean climate (Csa), bordering on a humid subtropical climate (Cfa).
+Locally, the climate is strongly influenced by the Adriatic Sea and Maiella massif.
 Therefore, the temperatures tend not to be excessive, as well as daily temperature variations.

 January is the coldest month, but the absolute lowest temperatures are much higher compared to the surrounding area.
 Winter snowfalls can occur, In winter Foehn winds can rapidly increase temperatures and decrease relative humidity.

 July is the hottest month, with the highest diurnal temperatures recorded at the lower elevations of Chieti Scalo.
 In summer, the African anticyclone can lead to periods of high temperature, often accompanied by high relative humidity.

 The annual rainfall reaches around 600 to 700 mm in Chieti Scalo, and more than 800 mm in Chieti Alta.
 Although the rainfall is higher compared to the Adriatic coast, the rain is concentrated in relatively few days, not rarely accompanied by lightning and hail.
 The summer is instead marked by little precipitation, but infrequent low-pressure areas cause rains and thunderstorms.